GitauHarrison/notes/databases/joined_table_inheritance.md

 From the simple description above, we can see that the concept of joined table inheritance is the most suitable for our scenario.
 So what exactly happens in a joined table inheritance?
 Here, a distinct table is used to represent each class along a hierarchy of classes.
 When you query a particular subclass in the hierarchy, an SQL JOIN is rendered in its inheritance path.
 The default behavior when querying the base class is to include only the base table in the SELECT statement.
 The subclasses will be instantiated against the the base class using a discriminator column.

-If you are not familiar with SQL queries, you can read more about this in the [Getting Started with PostreSQL tutorial](getting_started_with_postgresql.md).
+If you are not familiar with SQL queries, you can read more about this in the [PostreSQL tutorial](postgresql.md).

 ```python